The Gallery

 The Martis people lived in the Sierra Nevada from approximately 2000 BC to 500 AD.

-Their presence remains in the landscape—through markings, tools, camps, and travel routes that still endure today.
+Their presence remains in the landscape—through images tools, camps, and travel routes that still endure today.

 WHAT YOU’RE SEEING